Skip to main content

 Druto Dadra is most often used in semi-classical and light classical music to add energy and momentum:

 • Thumri & Dadra: It is frequently used in the final, faster section of a performance, known as the 'laggi' portion.
+You can learn more about this in our guide to the Thumri Theka.

 • Ghazals: For cheerfully composed ghazals where the lyrics and melody call for a spirited, upbeat rhythm.

 • Bhajans: Druto Dadra is well-suited for fast-paced bhajans, creating an energetic atmosphere of devotion that often encourages audience participation.
+A good example is the Bhajan Theka.

 Conclusion

 Druto Dadra Taal is a dynamic and vital rhythmic cycle in Indian music.
 By increasing the tempo of the standard Dadra, it provides a tool for musicians to build excitement and drive in a performance.
 Its use in the climactic sections of Thumris, Ghazals, and Bhajans makes it an essential rhythm for any tabla player to master.
+Once comfortable with this 6-beat cycle, you can explore other energetic rhythms like the 16-beat Punjabi Teentaal.